 This is also ideal for businesses with various contracts in different cities around the UK, as they can opt for a corporate package that will enable them to move all their employees together.

-Choosing a temporary residence could be the best option compared to renting or buying, as, after all, the UK may not be for you, or you may prefer a different city.
+Choosing a temporary residence in cities like London could be the best option compared to renting or buying, as, after all, the UK may not be for you, or you may prefer a different city.
 You won’t know until you try it.